4 Hours | 4 CEs

 This program covers the historical background that led to the development of RNR, an overview of its three interconnected principles, the research supporting RNR, and considerations for translating the model into the field.
 We also discuss common criticisms of the model and how correctional staff can better distinguish between effective programs and so-called "correctional quackery."

-The presentation will be predominantly didactic but will include case illustrations and other Interactive elements (e.g., polling questions) to illustrate key points.
+The presentation is predominantly didactic but includes case illustrations and other Interactive elements (e.g., polling questions) to illustrate key points.

 This program could benefit a wide range of audience members, from students interested in pursuing a career in corrections to clinicians and other correctional staff already working in these environments.
 Some research suggests that even treatment providers, especially those with generalist training backgrounds, who work with clients in correctional settings may not be familiar with the RNR model.
 The presentation would also benefit individuals working (or pursuing work) in in-custody or community-based corrections settings.